sysdea-libs/polyglot/README.md

 ## Parameters

-Parameters for a string should be provided in a map with atom keys.
+Parameters for a string should be provided in a map with string keys.
 The names are downcased from their definitions inside the translation files.
 When providing numbers, you can provide any of integer, float or string.
 If you need a number formatted, especially decimals, you should format them as a string prior to calling.

 Polyglot currently has no knowledge of decimal rules, and will treat either `.` or `,` as the decimal separator when found.
 It is therefore incompatible with numbers formatted with thousands separators such as `1,234.56`.

+## Ahead of time compilation

+Useful when you have a stable codebase or deployment that does not need to update language definitions dynamically.

-## Inline string definitions
+### Inline string definitions

 Perhaps useful when you have very few translations, or just need to test functionality quickly.